 Spring 4.X overview diagram is as follows,

-It is fundamental module in Spring Framework; it has provided basic foundation for all other modules of spring framework.
-This module can be used to prepare Standalone Applications directly.
-This module is able to provide the features like IOC Containers, Beans, Dependency Injection etc.
+The spring core module is fundamental in Spring Framework.
+It has provided a basic foundation for all other spring framework modules.
+We can use this module to prepare Standalone Applications directly.
+This module can provide the features like IOC Containers, Beans, Dependency Injection, etc.

 AOP Module [Aspect Oriented Programming]

-In general, if we prepare enterprise applications by using only Object Orientation then we have to provide both business logic and Services like Transactions, JMS, JAAS etc. in combined manner, it will provide tightly coupled design, it will provide less shareability and less reusability.
+In general, if we prepare enterprise applications using only Object Orientation, we have to provide both business logic and Services like Transactions, JMS, JAAS, etc., in a combined manner.
+It will provide a tightly coupled design, and it will provide less shareability and less reusability.

-In the above context, to improve shareability and Reusability we have to provide loosely coupled design, to get loosely coupled design we have to apply Aspect Oriented Programming.
-In Aspect Oriented Programming, we will declare each and every service as an aspect and we will inject these aspects in Business Logic at runtime.
+To improve shareability and Reusability in the above context, we have to provide a loosely coupled design.
+To get a loosely coupled design, we have to apply Aspect-Oriented Programming.
+In Aspect-Oriented Programming, we will declare every service as an aspect and inject these aspects in Business Logic at runtime.

-The main intention of this module is to interact with database from Spring application in order to perform database operations with JDBC Persistence mechanism.
-JDBC/DAO modules are able to abstract common JDBC implementation in order to simplify Database interaction from spring applications by providing template classes.
+The main intention of this module is to interact with the database from the Spring application to perform database operations with the JDBC Persistence mechanism.
+JDBC/DAO modules can abstract common JDBC implementation to simplify Database interaction from spring applications by providing template classes.

-In JDBC, if we want to interact with database then we have to use the following steps
+In JDBC, if we want to interact with the database, we must use the following steps.

 1. Load And Register Driver

-2. Establish Connection between Java appl and DB.
+2. Establish Connection between Java application and Database.